pub struct BlockModel {

 fn schema_id() -> Cow<'static, str>

-fn json_schema(gen: &mut SchemaGenerator) -> Schema
+fn json_schema(generator: &mut SchemaGenerator) -> Schema

 fn is_referenceable() -> bool